-SAT or ACT is also required for admission for students who have been educated in English.
-The SAT or ACT is also required for any international student wishing to receive an academic scholarship.
+SAT or ACT is required for admission for students who have been educated in English and also required for any international student wishing to receive an academic scholarship.

 Students educated in languages other than English must demonstrate their current level of English language proficiency through submission of transcripts showing English language study and/or score of 70 on the Test of English as a Foreign Language (TOEFL), certificate showing completion of Level 112 from an ELS program, or a score of 6.0 on the International English Language Testing System (IELTS).
 Upon entry to Caldwell University, these students will be tested for English language reading, writing, and oral proficiency.